-Haveringland Hall, based near the picturesque village of Cawston, is a residential park community designed to bring people closer to the wonders of southern England.
+Haveringland Hall, based near the picturesque village of Cawston, is a residential park designed to bring people closer to the wonders of southern England.
 Norfolk is a county which deserves to be explored at leisure, and as such, moving to the coast or countryside will be a dream come true for many people.

 About Haveringland Hall

-Haveringland Hall is nestled deep within some of the lushest and most verdant countryside that England has to offer.
+This development is nestled deep within some of the lushest and most verdant countryside that England has to offer.
 Even from your own front door, you will be able to spy unspoilt landscapes and panoramas for miles around.
 It is ideally located within a staggering 150 acres of greenery, making it a genuine escape from the cities and towns bustling elsewhere.

 The park itself is passionately maintained and was designed to offer privacy and peace, as well as to bring like-minded people together.
-Haveringland Hall is a community built on the principles of getting away from it all – however, as you'll soon discover, it is still very closely linked to many local attractions and sites of interest.
+Haveringland Hall is built on the principles of getting away from it all - however, as you'll soon discover, it is still very closely linked to many local attractions and sites of interest.

-This lovingly landscaped community is a secure park resort, which means it is also one of the safest places to retire to in the county.
-There is a sense of majesty in the grounds – meaning that it really can feel as though you are moving to your own private corner of paradise.
+This lovingly landscaped development is a secure park resort, which means it is also one of the safest places to retire to in the county.
+There is a sense of majesty in the grounds - meaning that it really can feel as though you are moving to your own private corner of paradise.
 This rural development is a neighbourhood which is always ready to welcome people looking for a quiet escape to the heart of Norfolk.
 Whether you want to get out and see the best that Norfolk has to offer, or if you are simply looking for a curious hideaway in the heart of the English countryside, Haveringland Hall has much on offer to inspire you.

-Haveringland Hall is situated just far enough away from wider civilisation for it to be considered genuinely idyllic and peaceful.
+Situated just far enough away from wider civilisation for it to be considered genuinely idyllic and peaceful.
 However, if you do wish to explore the wider area, you are only a few minutes away from the A140, which will connect you to and around Norwich, the closest city to the park.
 While Norwich isn't too far away, you will never feel the effects of the hustle and bustle.
 The location and design of this park really do have to be seen to be believed.

 As mentioned, it is based just a few minutes away from the village of Cawston.
 This traditional Norfolk locale was once a major hub in the English woollen trade, and there are lots of points of heritage for you to take in.
 Beyond this, the village is an open and welcoming community, with all the amenities and sites of daily interest you will likely need.
 Do take a look at local restaurants, pubs and shops.